trakli/mobile/doc/drift_sync_crash_reporting.md

 await driftSyncCrashReportingService.initialize();
 ```

-That's it!
-All drift sync errors will now be automatically tracked.
+With this All drift sync errors will now be automatically tracked.

 ## What Gets Tracked